Concordance homomorphisms from knot Floer homology: Notions from knot Floer homology

 \begin{definition} For a chain complex $C$ over $\Field[U]$ equipped with a (Maslov) grading, let $\delta(C)$ denote the maximal grading of any homogenous non-torsion class in the homology $H_*(C)$ of $C$. \end{definition}

-Starting from the knot Floer complex $\CFKm(K)$, we can consider a new subcomplex ${\mathcal A}(K,s)$, generated by all elements $c\in \CFKm (K)$ with $A(c)\leq s$.
+Starting from the knot Floer complex $\fCFKm(K)$, we can consider a new subcomplex ${\mathcal A}(K,s)$, generated by all elements $c\in \fCFKm (K)$ with $A(c)\leq s$.

-It is perhaps easiest to think of ${\mathcal A}(K,s)$ as generated over $\Field$ by elements $U^i \x$ with $i\geq \max(A(\x)-s,0)$.
-The complexes ${\mathcal A}(K,s)$ govern the behaviour of Heegaard Floer homologies $\HFm(S^3_n(K))$ of the 3-manifolds $S^3_n(K)$ obtained by sufficiently large surgeries on $K$.
+It is perhaps easiest to think of ${\mathcal A}(K,s)$ as generated over $\Field$ by elements $U^i \x$, where $\x$ is a preferred generator of $\fCFKm (K)$ over $\Field [U]$ with $i\geq \max(A(\x)-s,0)$.
+The complexes ${\mathcal A}(K,s)$ govern the behaviour of the Heegaard Floer homologies $\HFm(S^3_n(K))$ of the 3-manifolds $S^3_n(K)$ obtained by sufficiently large surgeries on $K$.
 Functorial properties of the cobordism map then allow one to extract slice genus bounds from these subcomplexes; see especially~\cite[Corollary~7.4]{RasmussenThesis}.
 Here we use a formulation akin to that of Hom and Wu~\cite{HomWu}.

 \begin{definition} Let $\nu^-(K)$ be the minimal $s$ so that $\delta({\mathcal A}(K,s))=0$. \end{definition}